nextauthjs/docs/docs/getting-started/typescript.md

 Contributions of any kind are always welcome, especially for TypeScript.
 Please keep in mind that we are a small team working on this project in our free time.
 We will try our best to give support, but if you think you have a solution for a problem, please open a PR!

 :::note
 When contributing to TypeScript, if the actual JavaScript user API does not change in a breaking manner, we reserve the right to push any TypeScript change in a minor release.
-This is to ensure that we can keep us on a faster release cycle.
+This ensures that we can keep on a faster release cycle.
 :::